open-telemetry/opentelemetry-specification/specification/context/api-propagators.md

 ### Inject

-Injects the value downstream.
+Injects the value into a carrier.
 The required arguments are the same as defined by the base [Inject](#inject) operation.

 Optional arguments: